oshvartz/ContextualAgentRulesHubDotnet/README.md

 2. Run `dotnet build -c Release`.

 This will produce the `AgentRulesHub.dll` in the `src/AgentRulesHub/bin/Release/net8.0/` directory.

+## Recommendations for Users

+It is recommended to add the following to your custom instructions when using an agent that can interact with this MCP server:

+"For each task use the rules-hub MCP server to get rules metadata index and if there are rules relevant to the task read them and use them"

+This will help the agent leverage the rules provided by AgentRulesHub more effectively.

 ### Rule File Format
 Rules are defined in YAML files (e.g., `my-rule.yaml`) within the directory specified by `RuleSources:Sources:0:Settings:Path`.